FIND NURSING SCHOOLS

 10. Samuel Merritt University, Oakland

-About the School of Nursing @ SMU:
+About School of Nursing @ SMU:

-The Samuel Merritt School of Nursing was one of the last nursing colleges in California to switch from a three-year diploma program to a four-year baccalaureate program.
+The Samuel Merritt School of Nursing was one of the last nursing schools in California to switch from a three-year diploma program to a four-year baccalaureate program.
 Students complete their first two years of general education requirements at other colleges and universities.
 The school was founded in 1909 through a bequest of Dr. Samuel Merritt who was one of Oakland’s earliest mayors.

 Instruction takes place at the Alta Bates campus in nearby Berkeley and at the 44,000-square-foot Health Education Center.
 The Health Education Center is also home to the John A. Graziano Library, which is one of the largest collections of health sciences materials in the East Bay.
 Students perfect their clinical skills at the 5,500-square-foot Health Sciences Simulation Center, which contains simulation action rooms designed to look like hospital settings as well as lifelike manikins integrated with computer software that allow these manikins to replicate normal and pathological physiological responses.
 Nursing students begin clinical rotations during their first year of enrollment; clinical partners include Children’s Hospital and Research Center of Oakland, Kaiser Foundation Hospital Oakland, Alta Bates Summit Medical Center and Bay Area Community Services.